Emilianaalia/capstone-project-hacktiv8/README.md

 ### Why This Project Matters
 Mental health issues among students are increasingly common but often overlooked.
 Academic pressure, lifestyle habits, and lack of mental health awareness can silently affect students' well-being, performance, and overall life quality.
 Despite growing awareness, many students still don't seek help or access available support services.
-This project aims to highlight these patterns through data — so institutions can respond with better, more targeted support.
+This project aims to highlight these patterns through data, so institutions can respond with better, more targeted support.

 ### Project Goals
 - To explore and understand key factors influencing student mental health, such as stress levels, academic pressure, lifestyle habits, and access to support services.